cysouw/diathesis/text/c03_summaryDia.md

 ### *Adverb Delokativ* {#sec:summary-adverb-delokativ}

-The ~~Adverb Delokativ~~ (full discussion in [@sec:adverbs-antiresultative] and subsequent sections) is a parallel diathesis to the previous *Präverb Delokativ* ([@sec:summary-praverb-delokativ]).
+The ~~Adverb Delokativ~~ (full discussion in [@sec:adverbial-antiresultative] and subsequent sections) is a parallel diathesis to the previous *Präverb Delokativ* ([@sec:summary-praverb-delokativ]).
 Instead of adding a preverb, this diathesis adds an obligatory resultative adverb, like *los(e)* 'loose'.
 The diathesis between *binden* 'to tie' and *losbinden* 'to untie' removes the obligatory status of the locative prepositional phrase.

 ::: ex
 a.
 Ich binde den Hund an die Leine.